 Creative City – from application through implementation – is designed to strengthen the capacity of artists to develop proposals and realize their ideas, work with non-arts partners, engage with networks of advocates and share their expertise as part of a learning cohort.
 Its design was informed by conversations with artists, curators, producers, and presenters in Greater Boston, as well as a national review of artist support programs and creative placemaking efforts.

-For more details about applying for Creative City, please visit Creative City grants.
+For more details about Creative City eligibility requirements, funding criteria, and priorities, please visit Creative City grants.

 Creative City is a three-year pilot funding initiative of the New England Foundation for the Arts (NEFA) with leadership support from the Barr Foundation and additional support from the Boston Foundation.

 Creative City prioritizes projects that: